puentes-studio/PokemonBlack/README.md

-Title: Pokedex
+Title: Pokedex Dark Version

 Description:

-Welcome to the Pokedex, a web application that brings the world of Pokemon to life through HTML, CSS, and JavaScript!
-Our team has crafted an immersive interface where users can dive into the Pokemon universe, explore various species, and discover their unique characteristics.
+Welcome to the Black Version of the Pokedex, a web application that brings the world of Pokemon to life through HTML, CSS, and JavaScript!
+I crafted an immersive darked version of the interface where users can dive into the Pokemon universe, explore various species, and discover their unique characteristics.

 Key Features: